The People Who Created Facebook & YouTube Are Sorry

 Advertisement

-The documentary, which will be released globally on September 9, interviews several people who essentially built social media.
-Tristan Harris, the president and co-founder of the Center for Humane Technology and a former Google design ethicist, is featured heavily.
+The documentary, which will be released globally on 9th September, interviews several people who essentially built social media.
+Tristan Harris, the president and co-founder of the Centre for Humane Technology and a former Google design ethicist, is featured heavily.
 So are early developers of Instagram, Facebook, and YouTube.
 And they all say the same thing: We created a monster.

 Tech companies use social media (the tool) to mine our attention and data (a valuable resource), which they sell to advertisers.
 Justin Rosenstein, an entrepreneur who co-invented Facebook's Like button, likens it to oil mining.
 It’s bad for the earth.
 But companies profit from it, so they still do it.
 Well, having our attention mined is bad for humanity — but the companies are still making a profit, so they still do it.